 Like any person ending a shift, Coyne likes to let off a little steam, so he grabs his streamer shotgun and tears through the halls on a joyous rampage, shooting rainbow paper from the top deck of a six-story glass atrium turning the main bar at the bottom into a deranged diorama of Bourbon Street, where the only breasts visible belong to a 300-plus-pound man-child clad in a two-sizes-too-small diaper and “Happy New Year” sash.
 Failing to keep stride with Coyne, I find my way back to the bar with Drozd and continue my quixotic quest, only to find that rock ’n’ roll windmills never fall asleep in lounge chairs on lido decks wrapped in yoga mats.

-Labor omnia vincit.
-There is no rest for the bleary when on the job.
 The point is jackhammered home when hundreds of crispy rogues and bloodshot misfits shuffle back into the dark, air-conditioned womb of a theater early the next day to see Coyne, still clad in the same suit and shirt, seemingly hemorrhaging from a massive shaving wound, gesticulating like a caffeinated club extra from Scarface.
 He’s introducing longtime friend and video director Bradley Beesley’s extensive, intimate and unflinching Flaming Lips documentary, The Fearless Freaks.
 The filmic celebration of the band is notches above the average rockumentary in that it captures the ironic nature of a bunch of Okies who go from a familial garage band to festival headliners without once showing an ounce of undue arrogance or egotistical pretense.
 They live and sing not about bling or belt notches, but for the labor and love of being in a band, communing with the muses and masses, no matter how sinister or celestial.

 Having already seen the film, I focus on the audience’s reaction to the now-notorious scene of Drozd shooting junk and Coyne’s straight-ahead handling of his friend’s impending mortality.
 The chapter magnifies the Lips’ ability to call it like they see it—beautiful, ugly or both.
 The once-raucous crowd doesn’t gasp or seem squeamish.
 The reaction is unnerving—more so when the news of a woman’s fatal suicide overdose from the first night aboard vibrates through the grapevine.
 Right or wrong, no matter the catastrophe, the show goes on.